braph-software/BRAPH-2/tutorials/general/tut_ba/readme.md

 <img src="fig04.png" alt="Edit the brain atlas information">

-> **Figure 04.Edit the brain atlas information**
+> **Figure 4.
+Edit the brain atlas information**
 > In the brain atlas GUI:
-	** a** We can see the ID, name, brain regions and notes of the brain atlas.
+	**a** We can see the ID, name, brain regions and notes of the brain atlas.
-	** b** All of this information can be changed, in this example we have renamed the ID, name and notes of the brain atlas but you can also edit the IDs, labels, coordinates, and notes of the brain regions.
+	**b** All of this information can be changed, in this example we have renamed the ID, name and notes of the brain atlas but you can also edit the IDs, labels, coordinates, and notes of the brain regions.